splunk/public-o11y-docs/get-started/core2o11y/setup-o11y/setup-o11y.rst

 - :ref:`logs-scp` to view and analyze your Splunk Cloud Platform logs in Log Observer Connect.
 (Setup is required, but your logs do not leave your Splunk Cloud Platform instance.)

-- :ref:`logs-set-up-logconnect` to view and analyze your Splunk Enterprise logs from Log Observer Connect.
+- :ref:`logs-set-up-logconnect` to view and analyze your Splunk Enterprise logs in Log Observer Connect.
 (Setup is required, but your logs do not leave your Splunk Enterprise instance.)

 - :ref:`rum-setup` to send front-end traces and spans, as well as user session data to RUM.
 (By default, RUM does not collect identity data.)